A supergeometric approach to Poisson reduction: Presymplectic submanifolds

 \begin{ep} The graded submanifold of $T^*[1]\RR^3$ considered in Ex. \ref{exconst} a) is not presymplectic.
 It is given by $E^{\circ}[1]$ where $E$ is the kernel of the standard contact form $x_1dx_2+dx_3$ on $\RR^3$, so in particular $E$ is not involutive.
 This is consistent with Prop. \ref{pres1}. \end{ep}

+\begin{remark} {Prop. \ref{pres1} states in particular that $\cC=E^{\circ}[1]$ being presymplectic (a constant rank condition) implies the involutivity of $TC\cap E$.
+This is consistent with the combination of the following two facts: first, if $\cC$ is presymplectic, then $TC\cap E$ agrees with the restriction of the degree zero component of $Char(\cC)$ to $C$ (this follows immediately from Prop. \ref{pres1} together with the later Lemma \ref{ext} and eq. \eqref{INI1}).
+Second, $Char(\cC)$ is involutive, being the kernel of a constant rank \emph{closed} 2-form. }

+{Regarding the converse implication in Prop. \ref{pres1}, notice that given a vector subbundle $E\to C$ such that $TC\cap E$ has constant rank, $TC\cap E$ is not necessarily involutive, hence $E^{\circ}[1]$ is not necessarily presymplectic.
+A counterexample is given in Ex. \ref{contact}.} \end{remark}

 \begin{defi} Let $\cC$ be a presymplectic submanifold of $T^*[1]M$.
-The \emph{presymplectic quotient of $\cC$} is the graded manifold defined by the requirement that its algebra of functions is isomorphic to $\cN(\cI)/\cN(\cI)\cap \cI$. \end{defi} \begin{remark} 1) By the very definition of Poisson normalizer it is clear that $\cN(\cI)/(\cN(\cI) \cap\cI)$ has an induced graded Poisson algebra structure, computed by lifting to functions in $\cN(\cI)$ and applying the bracket $\{\cdot,\cdot\}$ of $\cC(T^*[1]M)$.
+The \emph{presymplectic quotient of $\cC$} is {the quotient of $\cC$ by the characteristic distribution $Char(\cC)$.} \end{defi} \begin{remark} {The set of functions on $\cC$ which are invariant under the characteristic distribution satisfies as we will show in eq. \eqref{justy} in the proof of Prop. \ref{pres2}.
+The latter has an induced graded Poisson algebra structure, computed by lifting to functions in $\cN(\cI)$ and applying the bracket $\{\cdot,\cdot\}$ of $C^{\infty}(T^*[1]M)$.
+Hence when the presymplectic quotient of $\cC$ is smooth, it will be a graded Poisson manifold (indeed symplectic, see Prop. \ref{pres2}).} \end{remark}

-2) The above quotient agrees with the quotient of $\cC$ by its characteristic distribution.
-See equation \eqref{justy} below, which generalizes a well-known statement in the ordinary (ungraded) case. \end{remark}